 Find out more about Agezuki here on Google maps.

-Offering air-conditioned rooms in the Chiyoda district of Tokyo, sequence SUIDOBASHI/ TOKYO is 100 m from Misaki Inari Shrine.
-Among the facilities of this property are a restaurant, a 24-hour front desk and luggage storage space, along with free WiFi.
-The property is close to popular attractions like Koanji Temple, St. Francis Xavier Church and Tokyo Arts and Space Hongo.
+Offering air-conditioned rooms in the Chiyoda district of Tokyo, Sequence Suidobashi/Tokyo is 100 metres from Misaki Inari Shrine.
+The property features a restaurant, a 24-hour front desk, and luggage storage space, along with free WiFi.
+The hotel is close to popular attractions such as Koanji Temple, St. Francis Xavier Church, and Tokyo Arts and Space Hongo.
+An American breakfast is available every morning.

 Hotel Metropolitan Edmont Tokyo

-Located in the heart of Tokyo just a 5-minute walk from the East Exit of JR Iidabashi Subway Station, Hotel Metropolitan Edmont Tokyo offers comfortable rooms with a flat-screen TV and free WiFi.
-The hotel boasts 6 dining options and massages.
-Guests staying at either the Main Building or East Wing Building.
+Located in the heart of Tokyo, just a 5-minute walk from the East Exit of JR Iidabashi Subway Station, Hotel Metropolitan Edmont Tokyo offers comfortable rooms with a flat-screen TV and free WiFi.
+The hotel boasts six dining options and massages.
+Nearby Iidabashi Station offers direct access to Shinjuku, Otemachi, and Ryogoku.
+The hotel features a convenience store and a 24-hour front desk with luggage storage and currency exchange.

 The b Suidobashi

 Just a 3-minute walk from Suidobashi Subway Station, the b Suidobashi offers rooms with free internet and an attached bathroom.
-It features a public bath, laundry and a buffet-style breakfast.
-Complimentary coffee is available at the lobby.
+It features a public bath, laundry facilities, and a buffet-style breakfast.
+Complimentary coffee is available in the lobby.
+Tokyo Dome, with its amusement park and shopping mall, is just a 5-minute walk away.
+The hotel provides easy access to Edogawa.

 Sakura Hotel Jimbocho

-0 Comments
+Recent Comments